pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 ## When to expect a reply? ⌚️
 It's ok to take some time to reply to a Loomio discussion, often it takes some consideration before you have a response formulated.
 In general it's best if you respond with 24 hours.

+## Respectful disagreement 😎
+> A [study of more than 180 teams within Google](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) tells us that the number one factor in team performance is __psychological safety__.

+Respectful disagreement is essential to finding the best solution for the group, but it can be challenging work.

+If a disagreement online starts to get stressful, reach out to the individuals involved and offer support.

+For more guidance, see [Resolving conflict on Loomio](http://joshuavial.com/loomio-conflict/)